ScriabinOp8No12/ScriabinOp8No12/README.md

 <h1>I'm a Programmer, Pianist, Go/Baduk teacher, and Entrepreneur!</h1>

 - 🌱 You'll likely find me programming, teaching, practicing piano, watching anime, playing tennis, or hanging out with family and friends
-- ⚡ Fun fact 1: I performed a piano concerto in front of over 1000 people when I was 12 years old (yes, it was SCARY!!! 👻)
+- ⚡ Fun fact 1: I performed a piano concerto in front of over 1000 people when I was 12 years old
-- ⚡ Fun fact 2: I started a boba company 🧋 while in college, developing my own handmade boba recipe 😋, and sold over 1000 cups of boba tea over several events
+- ⚡ Fun fact 2: I started a boba company 🧋 while in college, developing my own handmade boba recipe, and sold over 1000 cups of boba over several events
 - ⚡ Fun fact 3: I achieved a "Grandmaster" equivalent rating in Go/Baduk when I was 15 years old.
 On Sundays, I volunteer by teaching at the local Go club where I originally learned to play Go, and have been doing so for the last 14 years

 <h2> Languages and Tools </h2>